barnabas243/lscc-website/README.md

 # Living Streams Christian Church Website

 Welcome to the official repository for the **Living Streams Christian Church (Singapore)** website.
-This project serves as the online presence for our church, providing important information about our community, events, ministries, and resources.
+This platform is designed to connect our community, share information, and support our ministries.
+Whether you're a visitor or a member, this website serves as your online resource for all things related to church events, services, and resources.

 ## Table of Contents